Come discover the 4 properties of the diagonals of an isosceles trapezoid

 Observe- You will need to prove this property on the exam.

-The diagonals of an isosceles trapezoid are very special and have 4 main properties that will help us a lot when we want to prove a certain argument in the exam.
-The properties of the diagonals are very logical and besides, we are here to sort out the mess.
+The diagonals of an isosceles trapezoid are very special and have 4 main properties that will help us a lot when we want to solve problems and prove geometric properties on exams.
+The properties of the diagonals are very logical, and we are here to make them clear and easy to understand.

 Shall we start?